 - Bikes without registration stickers will be impounded effective Fall 2011.

 - Any bicycle considered abandoned or improperly parked or stored may be impounded at the owner’s expense.
 Bikes that may be considered abandoned are ones that have been left in bike racks or other areas for extensive periods of time without evidence of use.
 Bikes may not be left in bike racks over the summer break unless you are residing or working on campus.
-The college is not responsible for any incidental damages that may occur to bicycles or locks during the impoundment process.
+The university is not responsible for any incidental damages that may occur to bicycles or locks during the impoundment process.

 - If a registered bicycle is impounded, the owner will be notified to pick up the bicycle.
 To gain release of any bicycle that has been impounded, the owner must pay a fee of $10.00 to cover the cost of impoundment and sign the impound release form at the Campus Safety Department office during business hours.
 Impounded bikes without registration stickers must also be registered prior to release.